April Income And Consumption: Near Bottom

 I am the last person to ask about the medical aspects of this, but I do want to comment on one thing.
 Moderna (MRNA) has received a lot of attention for its vaccine candidate, largely via press release.
 When I went to look at their SEC filings, something popped out immediately:

-I have never seen so many Form 4s, insider tansactions, in such a short period.
+I have never seen so many Form 4s, insider transactions, in such a short period.
 Surely, management must be buying in anticipation of a successful outcome.

 Quite the opposite.
 Rather than hoarding every share they can get, Moderna leadership was selling like crazy in May.